rohanbhangui/visual-ad-builder-test/README.md

 - Basic validations for color and url inputs
 - Images/videos (via url)
 - Image preview
-- Micro adjustment fields for position, width and height (with unit adjustments % vs. px)
+- Precise adjustments fields for position, width and height (with unit adjustments % vs. px)
 - Quick alignment buttons
 - Delete layer button (with confirmation)
 - Ability to edit the label of the layer